michaelhball/ml_toolshed/README.md

 This is my personal wiki for machine learning & engineering related topics: a living document of all code snippets, tutorials, step-by-step processes, and config files I recurringly find useful.
-It's also my quest for sanity amidst the chaos of ML engineering.
+It also helps me keep it cool.

 ## Overview